thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

 Update your previous description of how information flows between stateful and stateless components.
+It may be helpful to draw a few diagrams together to illustrate your thoughts.

 ## Summary